zachinglis/crummy/README.md

 ## Options for render\_crumbs

-render\_crumbs renders the list of crumbs as either html or xml
+`render_crumbs` renders the list of crumbs as either html or xml

-It takes 3 options

 The output format.
 Can either be :xml or :html or :html\_list.
 Defaults to :html